coalton-lang/coalton/docs/intro-to-coalton.md

 2
 ```

 Specialization can only apply when the argument types at a callsite are known.
-Because specialization is not guarenteed, specialized functions must have the same behavior as their unspecilized variants.
+Because specialization is not guaranteed, specialized functions must have the same behavior as their unspecilized variants.
 Specialization should only be used for performance.
 See the following example:

 ```
 (coalton-toplevel